izacus/hass-swissweather/README.md

 * Post Code: The post code of your location, used for forecast - e.g. 8001 for Zurich.
 * Station code: The station code of weather station showing live data near you.
 Choose the closest station within reason - e.g. it probably doesn't make sense to select "Uetliberg" to get data in Zurich due to altitude difference.
 Choose Kloten on Fluntern instead.
+* Pollen station code: The station code of pollen measurement station for pollen data.